Yorktown Heights, New York: Landmarks

-Yorktown Heights has many historic landmarks related to Colonial times and the Revolutionary War.
-They include the Hyatt House, Lanes Tavern, and one of the region's first Presbyterian churches.
+Yorktown Heights has many historic landmarks.
+They include the Hyatt-Hart House, Lane's Tavern, the 1820s Underhill Farmhouse Mansion, and the First Presbyterian Church of Yorktown, one of the region's oldest Presbyterian churches.
+Graves of Revolutionary War heroes, including Col. Christopher Greene, and the Monument to the 1st Rhode Island Regiment are near the church, in the historic Crompond Presbyterian Burying Ground.
 Another landmark is the former railroad station, built in 1905, which was a stop on the New York and Putnam Railroad Line (also called the "Old Put").
+The Pines Bridge Monument near the station, a bronze sculpture by noted sculptor Thomas Jay Warren, commemorates the 1781 Battle of Pine's Bridge that took place south of what is now Yorktown Heights.

 A popular hiking destination is Turkey Mountain, maintained by the Yorktown Land Trust.
 The North County Trailway is a popular running and bike path that can be accessed from Yorktown Heights.

 Transportation

 U.S. Route 202 passes through Yorktown Heights.
 The Taconic State Parkway is nearby, to the west.

 Yorktown Heights Railroad Station was closed in 1958, a year before passenger service was abandoned along the New York Central's Putnam Division.

 Education

 Yorktown Central School District is the area school district.